gitforwork2/gitforwork.github.io/_posts/2017-01-20-h4-ead-documents-checklist.md

 ## H4 EAD Documents checklist
 ##### Documents from H4 visa holder

-- [ ] 1.
-Check for $410, payable to "US Department of Homeland Security"
+1. <input type="checkbox"/> Check for $410, payable to "US Department of Homeland Security"
-- [ ] 2.
-Two identical 2x2-inch color passport-style photo
+2. <input type="checkbox"/> Two identical 2x2-inch color passport-style photo
 - [ ] 3.
 Proof of H4 status
     - A copy of I-94, [obtained at the port of entry](https://i94.cbp.dhs.gov/I94/#/recent-search) as H4
     - A copy of approved Form I-797 for H4 visa